-Intangible assets acquired separately are recorded at cost less accumulated amortisation and impairment.
+Intangible assets with finite lives that are acquired separately are recorded at cost less accumulated amortisation and impairment losses.
 Amortisation is charged on a straight-line basis over their estimated useful lives.
 The estimated useful life and amortisation method is reviewed at the end of each annual reporting period, with any changes in these accounting estimates being accounted for on a prospective basis.
+Intangible assets with indefinite lives that are acquired separately are carried at cost less accumulated impairment losses.

-A summary of the policies applied to the Group's intangible assets is as follows:
+A summary of the policies applied to the Group's finite intangible assets is as follows:

-Intangible asset Computer software Useful lives Finite Amortisation method used 4 years straight line Impairment test / recoverable amount testing Annually and where an indicator of impairment exists
+Intangible asset Computer software Amortisation method used 4 years straight line Impairment test / recoverable amount testing where an indicator of impairment exists

-(O) Inventories
+(Q) INVENTORIES

 Inventories are valued at the lower of cost and net realisable value.
-Costs, including an appropriate portion of fixed and variable overhead expenses, are assigned to inventory on hand by the method most appropriate to each particular class of inventory, with the majority being valued on a first in first out basis.
+Costs of inventories are determined on a first in first out basis.
 Net realisable value represents the estimated selling price less all estimated costs of completion and costs necessary to make the sale.